YangguangZhou/Monet-All/docs/en/guide/donate.md

 # Donation

-If you find this module helpful, you can consider it [Support My Development](https://pay.jerryz.com.cn/).
+If you find this module helpful, you can consider [Supporting My Development](https://pay.jerryz.com.cn/).

 ## Donation list